1. Purpose & Commitment

 - Employees can take up to 12 weeks of neonatal leave, in addition to their existing parental leave entitlements (e.g., maternity, paternity, or shared parental leave).

-- Neonatal leave must be taken in one continuous block following maternity, paternity, or shared parental leave.
+- Neonatal leave must be taken in continuous blocks and can be taken during the neonatal care period or at a later date, including following parental leave.

 - The leave can be taken from day one of employment, with no minimum service requirement.